Skip Navigation

 • must be a Central Wisconsin Christian High School senior

-• must plan to obtain a Bachelor's degree at Calvin College, Dort College, or Trinity Christian College
+• must plan to obtain a Bachelor's degree at Calvin College, Dordt College.

 • must have attained a 3.0-grade point average or above at the end of the first seven semesters of high school.